 Both creatures were birds that could resurrect periodically.
 Like the Bennu Bird, the Phoenix took its power from the heat and fire of the sun, which allowed it to be reborn.
-The Phoenix died every 500 years, and then was reborn from its own ashes.
-However, the Egyptian sources don’t mention the Bennu Bird’s death, likely because it was a deity.
+According to Herodotus, the Phoenix died every 500 years, and then was reborn from its own ashes.
+However, the Egyptian sources don’t mention the Bennu Bird’s death, mainly because the death of gods was a taboo subject for them.
 However, the idea prevailed that the Bennu Bird was reborn from its own death.

 So significant was the Bennu Bird that the Greeks took him as the base for one of the most famous mythological creatures of Western culture.